ofemiashiru/CI_MS3_MCC/README.md

 6. I want to edit movies on MCC.
 7. I want to edit reviews on MCC.
 8. I want to delete my movies on MCC.
-9. I want delete my reviews on MCC.
+9. I want to delete my reviews on MCC.
 10. I want to use the search bar to search movies on MCC.
 11. I want to delete my account if no longer needed.